 How to take a good picture and hear your music in seconds

 - Photograph a paper score – snapping a screen may work but is not guaranteed.
 Be sure to snap the whole of the music on the page not part of it

 - Make sure the music is flat and looks straight on the device screen.
-Make sure the left edge of the music is clear and lies vertical
+It is very important that the left edge of the music is clear and lies vertical

 - Use plenty of light and give the camera time to focus

 - All modern iPhones and iPads work well with PlayScore.
 However only top-end Android devices have good enough cameras for music recognition.
 You can check your device for free by downloading PlayScore Lite first